 Thank you for your interest in the Practicum Training Program in the University Counseling Center at Florida State University.
 The practicum experience starts mid-August and ends with the conclusion of the spring semester.
-Applications will be accepted from April 1st until May 11th at 5:00 pm.
-Interviews for selected applicants will be held at the end of May.
-Applicants will have the choice of an on-site interview or skype interview.

 The Practicum Training Program endorses a developmental model of supervision and training, reflecting a focus on development of competencies consistent with a practicum counselor’s level of experience.
 To enhance the learning process, the clinicians in the program are committed to providing an experience that integrates development of clinical competence and ethical practice with professional growth and development in a supportive atmosphere.